ejsalin/vlm-probing/README.md

 - For UNITER, we compute the representations using the instructions in their repository and save them in ```UNITER/uniter_data/images_data```

-- For LXMERT, we compute the representations using the instructions in their repositories model and save them ...
+- For LXMERT, we compute the representations using the instructions in their repository and save them in ```lxmert/data``` in their respective folders.

 ### Computing the representations from scratch
 Using the models, data and image region representations, we compute the representations used for the probing tasks.